YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip journal -forward -extract -global="(^A*,^C)" yottadb.mjl

-The names may include the asterisk (*) wildcard.
-That is, -GLOBAL="^A*" selects all global variables with names starting with A. The entire list or each name may optionally be preceded by a tilde (~), requiring JOURNAL to exclude database updates to the specified global(s).
-When the global-list with a MUPIP JOURNAL -GLOBAL does not start with a tilde sign (~), JOURNAL processes only the explicitly named globals.
+The names may include the asterisk (\*) wildcard.
+That is, :code:`-global="^A*"` selects all global variables with names starting with A. The entire list or each name may optionally be preceded by a tilde (~), requiring JOURNAL to exclude database updates to the specified global(s).
+When the global-list with a MUPIP JOURNAL GLOBAL does not start with a tilde sign (~), JOURNAL processes only the explicitly named globals.
 By default, JOURNAL processes all globals.

-To specify subscripts, using -GLOBAL="^A(1)" results in all keys under the ^A(1) tree to be included, i.e. it is equivalent to using -GLOBAL="^A(1,*)".
-An asterisk (*) or a percent (%) anywhere in the global specification is permitted.
-Percent (%) matches any character, and asterisk (*) matches any string (possibly zero length too).
-The asterisk (*) or percent (%) specification can be used for -USER qualifier too.
+To specify subscripts, using :code:`-global="^A(1)"` results in all keys under the ^A(1) tree to be included, i.e. it is equivalent to using :code:`-global="^A(1,*)"`.
+An asterisk (\*) or a percent (%) anywhere in the global specification is permitted.
+Percent (%) matches any character, and asterisk (\*) matches any string (possibly zero length too).
+The asterisk (*) or percent (%) specification can be used for USER qualifier too.

 Example: